Acrylic ink and pencil on paper

 171 x 113 cm

-The hospital is an underlying presence in this work by Janet Currier, ‘Cubicle’, 2020, part of a series of painting.
-The organic forms at the forefront of the work slowly emerge as being the form of a hospital curtain.
-At the bottom of the work, the legs of the IV stand emerge.
+The hospital is an underlying presence in this work by Janet Currier, ‘Cubicle’, 2020, part of a series of paintings.
+The organic forms at the forefront of the work slowly emerge as a hospital curtain concealing a series of IV stands.

 From the same artist